ruuda/blog/posts/ai-alignment-starter-pack.md

-   — The Orthogonality Thesis states that there can exist intelligent agents that can pursue any kind of goal (such as maximizing paperclips), and that agents that have a goal that seems absurd to humans don’t have to be fundamentally different.
+   — The Orthogonality Thesis states that there can exist intelligent agents that can pursue any kind of goal (such as maximizing paperclips), and that agents that have a goal that seems absurd to humans don’t have to be fundamentally different from agents that don’t.
  * [Instrumental convergence][convergence]
    — The observation that some actions are a good first step for many goals.
    As a silly example,